martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 ## Permitting TLS Renegotiation in HTTP/2 {#update}

-The prohibition from Section 9.2.1 of [RFC7540] against TLS renegotiation is removed, provided that the requirements of this section are adhered to and that the renegotiation handshake includes the `application_context_id` extension.
+The prohibition from Section 9.2.1 of [RFC7540] against TLS renegotiation is removed, provided that the requirements of this section are adhered to.

 TLS renegotiation MUST NOT be used to circumvent the other restrictions on TLS use from Section 9.2 of [RFC7540].
 Furthermore, TLS renegotiation MUST